xiankai/triple-triad-solver/src/common/cards/logic.md

 - Order
   - take away 5!
   - resulting in 43 million possibilities
+  - actually no, you have the option to choose your order beforehand

 - Chaos
   - as normal (we cannot tell in advance what will be selected for Chaos)